peopledoc/pylogctx/README.md

     DJANGO_CONTEXT_LOGGING_EXTRACTOR = lambda request: {'rid': request.GET.getlist('rid')}

-Here DJANGO_CONTEXT_LOGGING_EXTRACTOR is some callable which takes django.http.request.HttpRequest and returns dictionary with extracted context.
+Here DJANGO_CONTEXT_LOGGING_EXTRACTOR is a callable which takes django.http.request.HttpRequest and returns dictionary with extracted context.

 **Note:** ExtractRequestContextMiddleware will fail with exception if no DJANGO_CONTEXT_LOGGING_EXTRACTOR specified.